Yannhrld-ngs/Planes_classification/README.md

 https://en.wikipedia.org/wiki/Category:Lists_of_aircraft_variants

-We can visualize our classification using the following url **ADD THE URL** To classify a picture, go to this url, select a target (manufacturer,variant or family) and then select a model.
+We can visualize our classification using the following url **https://share.streamlit.io/yannhrld-ngs/planes_classification/main**
+To classify a picture, go to this url, select a target (manufacturer,variant or family) and then select a model.
 Afterwards, click on **identify**.
 To get informations about the probabilities associated to others class labels, click on **other probabilities**